Kharabet/fulcrum_ui/packages/fulcrum-website/index.md

                         {% include svg/step-2.svg %}
                     </div>
                     <h3 class="mb-20">Non custodial</h3>
-                    <p>Whether you’re trader or lender, you stay in control of your keys and your assets.</p>
+                    <p>Whether you’re a trader or lender, our non-custodial platform puts you in control of your keys and assets.</p>
                 </div>
             </div>
             <div class="col col-4 col-sm-6 col-xs-12">